 The Catchment Management Committee received a report in March 2008 outlining the Stage I application and noting the potential funding impact.
-No further reports have been submitted to the Catchment Management Committee since the Stage II application was forwarded to MAF on 9 May 2008.
+No further reports other than a verbal update have been submitted to the Catchment Management Committee since the Stage II application was forwarded to MAF on 9 May 2008.